Understanding Your Credit Report – Untangling the Jargon

 However, sometimes it’s not always clear what each part of the report means.
 At Simply Adverse we’re all for making things easy to understand, so read on and discover how you can understand your credit report.

 What Is A Credit Report?

 Your credit report generally consists of 2 elements; your credit score and information about your financial history, together with personal information including your name, current address and date of birth.
 This information covers items such as bank and credit card accounts, together with lending such as loans and mortgages.
 You will also find information on previous addresses and any associations -in short anyone you have a financial connection with.
 There will also be details of any previous credit searches as well as any county court judgments, bankruptcies or IVAs.

 The first step is to request your report.
-We’ve used CheckMyFile, a credit reporting service that retrieves information from a UK Credit Reference Agency to generate a free credit report as part of their free 30 day trial, but other services are available.
+We’ve used CheckMyFile, a credit reporting service that retrieves information from a UK Credit Reference Agency to generate a free credit report as part of their free 30 day trial (30-day free trial, £14.99 a month thereafter, cancel any time), but other services are available.
 For your report from CheckMyFile just click here.

 The first thing that you usually see on your credit report is a credit score.
 Bear in mind that this score is specific to whichever credit checking agency you have used.
 In reality no-one has one credit score.
 When you apply for a mortgage, lenders perform their own checks and arrive at a ‘score’ based on their criteria.
 However, any lending decision is based on the entirety of your credit file rather than a single ‘score’.

 The score you see in your credit report does however give you a snapshot of how healthy your credit history is.
 Whichever organisation you use for your credit report will provide you with a key to understand what your score means.
 In our example, the applicant has a credit score of 517 or 1/5.